-From prehistoric rock-art, the alphabet, strange military experiments, and the internet, this book tells some of the most interesting stories of how human communications have developed.
+From prehistoric rock-art, the alphabet, strange military experiments, and the internet, this book tells some of the most interesting and humorous stories of how human communications have developed.
 Find out how communications tools have been used for nefarious means, and the future implications of using these tools.

 Available in paperback and kindle formats

 Soon will appear on all other good ebook retailers.